fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 ## Rollout Plans

-[Rollout plans](../buy-resell/rollout-plans.md) are guided **deployment wizards** in the portal, which assist you in buying, reselling and **setting up CashBoxes** and their components for your PosOperators.
+[Rollout plans](../buy-resell/rollout-plans.md) are guided **deployment wizards** in the fiskaltrust.Portal, which assists you in buying, reselling and **setting up CashBoxes** and their components for your PosOperators.
 A rollout plan typically follows these five steps:

 1. Select the **product** you'd like to roll out.
-2. Select one or more **accounts** for which you plan the rollout.
+2. Select one or more **PosOperators** for which you plan the rollout.
-3. Select one or more **account outlets** where you want to perform the rollout.
+3. Select one or more **outlets** where you want to perform the rollout.
 4. Create a **quote** and load the quote into your **shopping cart**
 5. Perform the **checkout**